 - Olympia has a Council-Manager form of government.
 The Constitution and laws of Washington State and the Olympia Municipal Code authorize the City Council to make decisions regarding City affairs.
 The City Council is elected by the public; the City Manager is appointed by the Council and is responsible for administration and staff - State and local laws establish minimum requirements for public participation.
-Such laws include: parts of the Growth Management Act ^๗ (GMA) and State Environmental Policy Act ^๗ (SEPA), the Open Public Meetings Act ^๗, Public Records Act ^๗, and Olympia's Comprehensive Plan and Municipal Code - The Washington State Growth Management Act destablishes rules to guide the development of comprehensive plans and development regulations that shape growth over a 20-year horizon - County-Wide Planning Policies establish how Thurston County and the cities and towns within will work together to achieve our regional goals - The parts of this Plan that apply within unincorporated Thurston County are part of the Thurston County Comprehensive Plan - The City of Olympia Advisory Committees web pages & have
+Such laws include: parts of the Growth Management Act ☞ (GMA) and State Environmental Policy Act ☞ (SEPA), the Open Public Meetings Act ☞, Public Records Act ☞, and Olympia's Comprehensive Plan and Municipal Code - The Washington State Growth Management Act @ establishes rules to guide the development of comprehensive plans and development regulations that shape growth over a 20-year horizon - County-Wide Planning Policies [@] establish how Thurston County and the cities and towns within will work together to achieve our regional goals - The Buildable Lands Report Prepared for Thurston County by the staff of the Thurston Regional Planning Council Helps Olympia to determine the quantity of land to provide for population and employment growth - The parts of this Plan that apply within unincorporated Thurston County are part of the Thurston County Comprehensive Plan - The City of Olympia Advisory Committees web pages & have inf ormation about the role and work of advisory committees

-- information about the role and work of advisory committees - The City of Olympia Neighborhood Programs web pages ^๗ have information about how to form a Recognized Neighborhood Organization and how neighborhoods can get involved and make a difference - The City of Olympia_participates on a broad range of interjurisdictional committees and boards such as the Economic Development Council, Animal Services, Law and Justice Council, Regional Housing Council, and the Deschutes Estuary Restoration Committee.
+- The City of Olympia Neighborhood Programs web pages [TM] have information about how to form a Recognized Neighborhood Organization and how neighborhoods can get involved and make a difference - The City of Olympia participates on a broad range of interjurisdictional committees and boards such as the Economic Development Council, Animal Services, Law and Justice Council, Regional Housing Council, and the Deschutes Estuary Restoration Committee.
 Councilmembers are given committee/board assignments as a way for the City to participate and be represented on a broad variety of interjurisdictional issues.
-Intergovernmental Boards and Committees web pages have information about the City's partnerships with other jurisdictions - The Centennial Accord between the Federally Recognized Indian Tribes in Washington State and the State of Washington TM and Millennium Agreement TM outline the City's government-to government relationship with federally recognized Indian tribes - Municipal Resource Services Center (MSRC) provides information about issues and laws that shape local government
+Intergovernmental Boards and Committees are web pages have information about the City's partnerships with other jurisdictions - The Centennial Accord between the Federally Recognized Indian Tribes in Washington State and the State of Washington G and Millennium Agreement G outline the City's government-to-government relationship with federally recognized Indian tribes - Municipal Resource Services Center @ (MSRC) provides information about issues and laws that shape local government - The City often references information from [The International Institute for Public Participation @ Iap2 has developed a core set of public involvement principles, and a Spectrum of Public Participation that outlines participation approaches along a continuum.